You’re pregnant! And going to Italy! Those two things are both totally awesome – congrats!

-Salami and prosciutto crudo are cured rather than cooked so they are not recommended during pregnancy, especially if you have tested negative for toxoplasmosis.
+Salami and prosciutto crudo are both cured rather than cooked so they are not recommended during pregnancy, especially if you have tested negative for toxoplasmosis.
 In Italy, you are tested for toxoplasmosis every month during pregnancy but still told to avoid all of these.
-I also steered clear of other cured meats if I was not cooking them myself – including guanciale (the pork jowl bacon used in carbonara, gricia and amatriciana).
+I also steered clear of other cured meats if I was not cooking them myself – including guanciale (the pork jowl bacon used in carbonara, gricia, and amatriciana).
 While we are on the topic of carbonara, that pasta dish is usually not recommended in pregnancy since it contains raw egg in the sauce.

 Fresh fruits and vegetables

 When I was pregnant and eating out in Italy, waiters would usually ask me if I wanted the “verdure” left off my plate.
 This really surprised me at first, but the fear here is our old nemesis toxoplasmosis.
 Make sure that any raw fruits and vegetables have been very well washed, or opt for cooked veggies and fruit that can easily be peeled.

 When ordering meat, it is perfectly acceptable to request that it be “ben cotto” – well done.